Cohomological invariants of algebraic stacks: The invariants of

 \section{The invariants of $\mathscr{M}_{1,1}$}

 As a first application of the results in this section, we compute the cohomological invariants of the stack $\mathscr{M}_{1,1}$ of elliptic curves.
-The computation will use Rost's Chow groups with coefficients.
+The computation will use Rost's Chow ring with coefficients.